 What's more, they are easily packed and are quick and easy to set up just about anywhere - after a long day on the road, the ability to set up camp in under five minutes is more than just a nice-to-have.
 There's a lot to be said for simple solutions, and if you're the type who enjoys solo or intimate adventures from dusk to dawn under starry Australian skies, Anaconda swags are definitely worth a look.

-WHICH SWAGS AND CAMPING ACCESSORIES ARE AVAILABLE AT ANACONDA?
+WHICH SWAGS & CAMPING ACCESSORIES ARE AVAILABLE AT ANACONDA?

-Nearly all swags come with a mattress as standard, but that’s not to say you can’t take your comfort levels up a notch by swapping it out with a premium sleeping mat.
-Not only will this provide better cushioning and support, because these mats are often made up of a high-density foam layer, a PVC layer and a layer of air (when inflated) they will help to keep you insulated against the cold ground, upping the comfort levels significantly.
+Nearly all swags come with a mattress as standard, but that's not to say you can't take your comfort levels up a notch by swapping it out with a premium sleeping mat.
+Not only will this provide better cushioning and support, but because these mats are often made up of a high-density foam layer, a PVC layer and a layer of air (when inflated) they will help to keep you insulated against the cold ground, increasing your comfort levels significantly.

 A good sleeping bag is worth its weight in gold when you're out in the elements and swag camping is no exception.
 The best sleeping bag for you will depend on what part of the country you'll be using it in and what time of year you'll be camping.
 For an in-depth look at how to choose a sleeping bag check out our sleeping bag guide.

 Adding a tarp shelter to your swag camping setup will not only give you peace of mind if you get caught in a downpour, but it also enables you to create an extended undercover area for cooking, storing your belongings and just taking it easy.

 A good stretcher setup can seriously elevate your comfort levels.
 It raises the swag off the ground completely, which will significantly improve your chances of staying dry in even the heaviest downpours.
 A stretcher can also significantly reduce the amount of condensation that forms in your swag because it allows the air to circulate below you.